 - How many and what types of products will be included in the short, medium and long term?

-- What technical and other knowledge do you have as a shop owner?
+- What technical knowledge and other know-how do you have as a shop owner?
 How much time can you invest yourself and what do you need to outsource?

 - Can you rely on off-the-shelf WooCommerce themes or do you want a completely independent and distinctive shop design?